Thinking about AFCA?

 02

-When AFCA may still be the right path
+When AFCA is still the right path

 Start with Ajust